Learning ORDER-Aware Multimodal Representations for Composite Materials Design: Results

-The substantial performance gains in both modalities achieved by ORDER stem from its ordinal-aware feature distributions.
+The performance gains achieved by ORDER stem from its ordinal-aware feature distributions.
 Intuitively, prediction becomes considerably easier when input features are pre-organized according to target properties, enabling the MLP to exploit continuous property-feature relationships and interpolate between sparsely unobserved samples.
 This ordinal structure is injected during pretraining via ordinal-aware contrastive learning without compromising cross-modal alignment, as evidenced by ORDER's competitive retrieval accuracy in \cref{fig_retrieval}.
-This dual optimization design distinguishes ORDER from existing multimodal frameworks and directly contributes to superior predictive performance.
+The surrogate experiments further reveal that such ordinal organization does not strictly require ground-truth labels: physics-grounded proxies that preserve inter-sample ranking are sufficient, extending the practical reach of ORDER.